ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 })
 ```

 This test will pass.
 But it's not really testing the right thing.
 If an error was thrown in the `then()` part of our hook, it wouldn't be thrown until after the test had already returned (successfully).
 The `act()` warning is warning us about situations like this - cases when an asynchronous action would have caused something to happen _after_ the test had already finished.
-Hopefully you agree that while the wording of the warning is a little confusing,
+Hopefully you agree that while the wording of the warning is a little confusing, the warning itself is potentially very helpful.
+After all, reasoning about asynchronous stuff is _hard_.

-Hopefully you agree that while the wording of the

-However, the behaviour is actually incorrect.

-, because the value of `result.current.amiibo[0]` will be updated _after_ the test has completed.
-Reasoning about asynchronous code is _hard_, and this warning could potentially save a lot of confusion.
-(I'll admit though, that the description isn't great.
-I find the text "runs like it does in the browser" particularly unhelpful as asynchronous code runs in essentially identical fashion on a server).

 If you're interested in the details of how JavaScript handles asynchronous code and promises, check out Jake Archibald's article on [https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/](Tasks, microtasks, queues and schedules).
 Or you can watch a [https://www.youtube.com/watch?v=2qDNgBgKsXI](video of me, talking about the Event Loop).